banach-space/clang-tutor/README.md

   and
 * the number of C++ records declared in each.

-On my system the output lists 37 header files, one of which contains 371 declarations.
+On my system the output consists of 37 header files (one of which contains 371 declarations).
 Note that the actual output depends on your host OS, the C++ standard library implementation and its version.
 Your results are likely to be different.